Latimer School

 The Latimer School (also known as "The School House Apartments") is located in the East Allegheny neighborhood of Pittsburgh, Pennsylvania.
 The school building was listed on the National Register of Historic Places in 1986.
+The school closed in 1982 and was purchased for conversion into apartments in 1984.

-History and architectural features
+History and Architectural Features

 Built in 1898, this historic structure is a four-story, yellow brick building with a variety of window types and placement.
 It was designed by the German-born Pittsburgh architect Frederick C. Sauer (1860-1942).
-Closed in 1974 because there was no outdoor play area, it was purchased for conversion into apartments in 1984.

 The school building was listed on the National Register of Historic Places in 1986.